-Raleigh is one of the best places to strike a pose and engaging in a little Downtown Raleigh photography is one of my favorite things to do in the city.
-There’s lush green parks, urban beauty, murals and city lights all within walking distance.
+Raleigh is one of the best places to strike a pose and engaging in a little Downtown Raleigh photography is one of our favorite things to do in the city.
+There are lush green parks, urban beauty, murals, and city lights all within walking distance.

 Downtown Raleigh Photo Locations

 All of the following locations are in downtown Raleigh and are within walking distance of each other.
 (As long as you have the time!)

 Raleigh Founded Wall (Formerly Raleigh HQ)

 What's a trip to Raleigh for some downtown photography without a photo with a colorful wall that actually says, “Raleigh”?!
 Raleigh Founded is in the Warehouse District of the downtown area.

 Strike a pose with friends and let the world know where you are!
 Don't forget to hashtag #SometimesHome to support how you found it!
 Also be sure to tag the artist, Mayanthi Jayawardena of Serendib Creative.